douglasgreen/news/2025/reports/executive_orders/en.md

 prevent any federal department or employee from engaging in activities that contradict these policies.

-The order includes provisions to ensure it does not interfere with existing legal authorities or create new legal rights.
-It stresses that its implementation should align with applicable laws and available funding.
 The overall goal is to safeguard free speech while addressing past government misconduct related to censorship, ensuring that the government does not overstep its bounds in regulating speech.